Opiate Detox Traditional and Accelerated

 Opiate withdrawal could be difficult to endure and medical issues could arise that require medical attention such as high blood pressure, seizure, irregular heart rate and dehydration.
 Many responsible detoxification centers provide clients with a safe, secure facility where their physical discomfort can be managed.
 Detox and rehabilitation are not easy, but finding the right place can make all the difference.

 Rapid Opiate Detox – Accelerated Detox- Sedated Detox

-The Waismann Method ® of rapid opiate detox launched in the late 90’s in its exclusive accredited hospital, based only in So.
+The Waismann Method ® launched in the late 90’s in its exclusive accredited hospital, based only in So.
 California.
 Since then, thousands of patients from all over the world have undergone our rapid detox and other forms of medical opiate detox we provide, with much success.
 Patients sleep comfortably under sedated detox while special medications cleanse the drugs from their opiate receptors.
 With this in-hospital accelerated detox, patients can return to a normal life within days.
 Accelerated detox causes withdrawal symptoms to occur within hours instead of days, as with traditional methods.
 Rapid opiate detox, performed under the proper circumstances by an experienced and responsible anesthesiologists is associated with few adverse events and is relatively comfortable for patients who seek treatment for their opiate addiction.

 We are here to help.